xian-hua/xian-hua.github.io/_pages/about.md

 Recent News
 ======
-■ [20-Oct-2025] One paper was accepted by IEEE Communications Magazine.
+■ Oct 2025: One journal paper has been accepted by **IEEE Communications Magazine**.